ersiver/sample-testing/README.md

 + Using runBlocking and runBlockingTest
 + Testing LiveData
 + Writing unit tests for a repository and view model using fakes and dependency injection
++ Writing integration tests for the app-level navigation.
 + Writing integration tests for fragments and view models interactions using Espresso and Mockito frameworks.